Bucky O'Hare (NES video game): Reception

 Bucky O'Hare received generally positive reviews upon release.
 Critics argued that Bucky O'Hare had solid gameplay and presentation, but did not contribute anything new to its platform shoot 'em up genre.
 Reviews from Nintendo Game Zone and the Polish magazine Top Secret called it one of the best NES titles, primarily due to the gameplay's enticing nature and variety.
 Critics for Electronic Gaming Monthly felt its lack of new ideas was made up for by its amount of power-ups, enemies, gameplay variety, and tight controls.
 Nintendo Game Zone reviewer Nick Griffiths and Total! journalist Andy highlighted the huge size of the levels, Griffiths noting how they keep gamers playing for a long time even with unlimited continues.
 The game's fast speed, specifically with its titular playable character, was also highlighted; a critic for Play Time wrote the game scrolled so fast the player would get hit by a small enemy he did not notice.
-Less positively, writers from Nintendo Magazine System stated it had few original ideas, such as moving floors and a chase from lava, and that the high quantity of previous platformers based on cartoons made the product especially uninteresting.
+Less positively, writers from Nintendo Magazine System stated that it had few original ideas, such as moving floors and a chase from lava, and that the high quantity of previous platformers based on cartoons made the product especially uninteresting.

 Bucky O'Hare's difficulty was debated.
-Sushi-X of Electronic Gaming Monthly praised it as "ever increasing" for players of all skill levels, and Video Games & Computer Entertainment journalist B.W. felt it was balanced, where the earliest levels could be played by even the least experienced gamers, and the difficulty level would gradually increase.
+Sushi-X of Electronic Gaming Monthly praised it as "ever increasing" for players of all skill levels, and VideoGames & Computer Entertainment journalist B.W. felt it was balanced, where the earliest levels could be played by even the least experienced gamers, and the difficulty level would gradually increase.
 Some critics found it hard, such as Rob of N-Force, who called the experience "a ruddy good challenge", featuring "loads of hair-pulling levels to blast your way through, all requiring lots of skill and bravado".
 Andy, who found its difficulty to be "nightmarish", and critics writing for GamePro, dubbed "The Pizza Guys", attributed much of the difficulty from the design of the levels, such as disappearing block platforms, lava steams, meteor platforms, Ice Snakes, and spikes.